Yousef-Matar/HR-System/README.md

 # HR-System

-A complete HR-System built using Vue3 and Laravel
+A complete HR-System built using Vue3 and Node JS